NiklasKnaack/jquery-anyimagecomparisonslider-plugin/README.md

 ## Documentation & Examples

-The complete documentation and all examples can be found here: https://niklasknaack.de/aics/
+The complete documentation and all ready to use examples can be found here: https://niklasknaack.de/aics/

 ## License